Oxford Union President to be Questioned Over Accusations of Bullying Committee Members

 Two questions have been submitted in accordance with the Rules and Standing Orders, firstly by an Elected Member of the Secretary’s Committee and also by the Librarian.

-The Elected Member, Joe Murray, Pembroke College, has asked a series of questions that accuse the President of “consistently [dismissing] the opinions of female members of committee” and “bullying members of [his] committee”.
+The Elected Member, Joe Murray, Pembroke College, has asked a series of questions that allege the President has been “consistently [dismissing] the opinions of female members of committee” and “bullying members of [his] committee”.
 The five questions conclude with asking: “Do you think in light of these matters you should resign?”

-Under the society’s rules the President, a sitting officer, can be removed only under a motion of impeachment or internal disciplinary procedures.
+Under the society’s rules the President, a sitting officer, can be removed only under a motion of No Confidence or internal disciplinary procedures.
 A motion of impeachment is debated in the chamber after impeachment motions are initiated by any ordinary member.

-Notably, the Librarian, considered to be second in seniority to the President, has also submitted questions in the Public Business Meeting.
+Notably, the Librarian, considered to be fourth in seniority to the President, has also submitted questions in the Public Business Meeting.
 The Librarian, Charlie Mackintosh, New College, has submitted questions referring to the accusation the President withdrew a paper speech from a member of The Standing Committee less than 24 hours before they were due to speak.
-Each term members of the Committee have the opportunity to make a paper speech in the highly-attended Thursday Debates.
+Each term, a handful of individuals are offered the opportunity to make a paper speech in the highly-attended Thursday Debates.
 This week’s motion is ‘This House Believes The Raj Lives On’.